CSC207-UofT/course-project-gitgarden/phase2/design_document.md

 3. We also experimented with the issue function, but most of our issues were discussed on discord.

 4. Lastly, we used to use the README file as a project management and tracking platform.
 Refer to this [file](../status.md) now for details.

+# Changes since presentation

+## Dependency injection

+We decided to work on dependency injection in the two days between the presentation and our final submission.
+This was succesfully implemented, and our UI pages, Controller, and Presenter no longer depend on concrete classes.

+## Facade

+We decided to implement a facade, allowing our main method to be extremely short and clean.

+## Persistency

+It turned out that we didn't have time to redo the database so it functioned more typically and smoothly.
+Instead, everything is saved at the end of the program.
+We've done our best to make this system adhere to the central tenets of Clean Architecture.